 - The Kurami strips now also count.
-Those familiar with the current strip, in which Ana is Kurami's mother and works at a bakery, will be confused to learn that pre-reboot, Ana was Kurami's cousin and couldn't bake a cake if her life depended on it.
+Those familiar with the current incarnation, in which Ana is Kurami's mother and works at a bakery, will be confused to learn that pre-reboot, Ana was Kurami's cousin and couldn't bake a cake if her life depended on it.

 - Funetik Aksent: Bree started speaking in one midway through the original Kurami strip to make her Southern Belle accent more obvious.

 - Height Angst: Bree is rather annoyed◊ that Dr. Oz is taller than her.

 - Idiot Hair: Kurami sports a fairly prominent cowlick.
 Taken Up to Eleven in one pre-reboot strip when it inexplicably sprouts through her hat.

 - Insistent Terminology: A meta-example: Dee and his characters do not have fans, they have friends.

-- Limited Wardrobe: Lampshaded by Bree in one strip when her mother disapproves of her wearing skirts in winter, to which she responds that "I've been wearing skirts everyday for years!"
-Averted by Ana, however, particularly in the reboot where she seems to wear a different outfit every day.
+- Limited Wardrobe: Lampshaded by Bree in one strip when her mother disapproves of her wearing skirts in winter, to which she responds that "I've been wearing skirts every day for years!"
+Averted by Ana, however, particularly in the reboot where she seems to wear a different outfit in every strip.

 - Mythology Gag: In one post-reboot strip, Ana can be seen wearing Bree's outfit◊.
 This only counts due to the fact that Bree was Demoted to Extra post-reboot.

 - Peek-a-Bangs: Kurami's blonde fringe covers her eyes.
-Because of this (and the fact she's only a baby), it was hard for readers of the original strip to tell that she was blind, which is why her blindness was retconned out when the strip was retooled into Life With Kurami.
+Because of this (and the fact that she's only a baby), it was hard for readers of the original strip to tell that she was blind, which is why her blindness was retconned out when the strip was retooled into Life With Kurami.

 - Retcon: The changes between Kurami's incarnations effectively amount to this.
 The first made her a blind infant who was Ana's cousin, while the second, which came into force in May 2016, made her Ana's sighted daughter, simplifying the strip's premise and eliminating the two aspects that tended to confuse new readers.
 Ana's job was also retconned from fashion designer to baker, and in the process, her Lethal Chef tendencies were transferred to her Aunt Chicago.